akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/getting_started_fuse.md

 ![New Fuse Integration Project](img/new_fuse_integration_project.png)

-Clich "Next" give the project a name of your choice and click "Next" again.
+Click "Next", give the project a name of your choice and click "Next" again.
 Now this step is important.

 ![New Fuse Integration Project](img/new_fuse_integration_project2.png)

 Note the selections I made:
 Red Had offers you to deploy the Projekt to their Kubernetes / Openshift platform.
 This is surely a cool thing, but let's run it **standalone**.

+For this tutorial, as described in the [Software Stack](softwarestack.md), I'll choose *Wildfly*

+Red Hat requires you to *verify* the settings.
+After that you can click on *finish*.
+Now sit back and wait or get yoursels a drink of your choice.
+Creating the project takes quite a while.

 [Back to tutorial overwiew](index.md)<br>